DEGREE: ASSOCIATE OF SCIENCE IN TEACHING

-The Associate of Science in Teaching (A.S.T.) for Grades 1-5 is a transfer degree program that addresses the requirements of the new Baccalaureate of Science in Elementary Education offered by the public and private colleges of education in Louisiana.
-The mission of the A.S.T. program is to provide the highest quality foundational coursework specifically designed to produce teacher candidates for the state university and colleges of education who are effective communicators with knowledge, skills, and dispositions to meet the diverse education needs of Louisiana schools and their students.
+The Associate of Science in Teaching (A.S.T.) for Grades 1-5 is a transfer degree program that addresses the requirements of Baccalaureate degrees in Elementary Education offered by the public and private colleges of education in Louisiana.
+The mission of the A.S.T. program is to provide the highest quality foundational coursework specifically designed to produce teacher candidates for the state universities and colleges of education who are effective communicators with knowledge, skills, and dispositions to meet the diverse education needs of Louisiana schools and their students.
 It is the design of the A.S.T. degree to be a viable pipeline to four year colleges of education which will add to the state pool of highly qualified teachers.

 The Delgado program has additional admission criteria and admits students on a bi-annual basis, starting in the fall and spring semesters.
-Prospective students must contact the Office of Teacher Education at (504) 671-5441 to initiate the application procedure to the Associate of Science in Teaching program for Grades 1-5 after enrolling at the College.
-Students must have completed all but one developmental course by date of acceptance.
+Prospective students must contact the Office of Teacher Education at (504) 671-5441 after enrolling at the College to initiate the application procedure to the Associate of Science in Teaching program for Grades 1-5.
+Students who placed into developmental coursework must have completed all but one developmental course by the date of acceptance.
 All applications are reviewed and evaluated by the committee on admission to the A.S.T. program.
 The committee selects qualified individuals with potential for contributions to the profession.
 To be eligible to apply to the Associate of Science in Teaching program, students must meet the following criteria: